 Purchase of Business Agreement Information

-A Purchase of Business Agreement, also known as a business sale agreement, or business transfer agreement, is a document used to transact the sale of a business between two parties (a buyer and a seller).
+A Purchase of Business Agreement is a document used to transact the sale of a business between two parties (a buyer and a seller).

 LawDepot's Purchase of Business Agreement may be used in England, Wales, Northern Ireland, and Scotland.